jon-turney/meson/docs/markdown/Reference-manual.md

 - `full_path()` returns a full path pointing to the result target file

+- `private_dir_include()` returns a opaque value that works like `include_directories` but points to the private directory of this target, usually only needed if an another target needs to access some generated internal headers of this target

 ### `dependency` object

 This object is returned by [`dependency()`](#dependency) and contains an external dependency with the following methods: